MarijnvanHouwelingen/DataEngineering/README.md

 ## Merge conflicts
 If Github shows that there is a merge conflict, use _git merge_.
 The easiest way to do this is to do git merge main and resolve the conflict in VS Code.

+## Text editor
+Use nano as your tekst editor in the bash command prompt instead of vi.
+Nano is more intuitive than vi.